-Alaska, also known as the Last Frontier, is on many Americans’ travel bucket list.
-If you visit Alaska and fall in love with it, you may decide you want to move to there.
+Alaska, also known as the Last Frontier, is on many Americans’ travel bucket lists.
+If you visit Alaska and fall in love with it, you may decide you want to move there.
 While Alaska famously offers an annual check to each of the state’s residents, the somewhat high cost of living may offset this perk.
 Despite some of its more exorbitant costs, there are no state income or sales taxes.
 If you’re considering the move you can prepare financially by working with a financial advisor.

 Housing Costs in Alaska

 Perhaps the most disturbing trend regarding the Alaskan home market is its lack of solid appreciation rates prior to the recent housing boom.
 From 2013 to 2018, NeighborhoodScout data shows homes have averaged a 2.13% appreciation rate annually.
 While that might seem good, consider that California and Oregon have seen 7.55% and 8.61% appreciation rates, respectively, over that same period of time.

 As far as rent goes, Alaska is ever so slightly cheaper than the U.S. as a whole.
-According to Apartment List’s 2019 report, the median rent for a studio and one bedroom apartment in Alaska is $17 and $21 cheaper than the national median, respectively.
+According to RentData.org’s site, the median rent for a studio and one-bedroom apartment in Alaska is $860 and $962.
 The state is mostly made up of homeowners, though.